Cheddar Bacon Ranch Potato Salad

 Instructions

-• Cut potatoes into bite sized chunks.
+• Cut 3 pounds potatoes into bite sized chunks.
 Place in a pot of cold water.
 Bring pot to a boil and throw in a couple of Tablespoons of salt.
 Let the potatoes boil until cooked through, about 10 minutes.
 They are done when they can easily be pierced with a fork or the tip of a knife.

-• Drain potatoes and toss with vinegar.
-Let cool.
+• Drain potatoes and toss with 2 Tablespoons apple cider or white vinegar.
+Let cool to room temperature.

-• Chill for at least a couple of hours
+• Chill for at least a couple of hours before serving.

 Notes